Information and updates about measles in the MidCentral District Health Board region.

 Measles is highly contagious – and easily preventable.
 It can affect both children and adults.

-Eight people have been confirmed with measles in the MidCentral DHB area since the start of the year.
+Nine people have been confirmed with measles in the MidCentral DHB area since the start of the year. people have been confirmed with measles in the MidCentral DHB area since the start of the year.

 The local cases are linked to the ongoing national outbreak, which has seen over 2,090 people diagnosed with the disease.
 Most of the people diagnosed with measles have been in the greater Auckland area, particularly South Auckland.